 I started in Campo, California at the US/Mexico border.

 I started the trail alone, but I have met many other hikers along the way, and I am always aware of who is in front (and in back) of me.

 The trail does not start in Mexico, it starts in Campo, California at the US-Mexico border.

-Physically?
-I got fat eating whatever I wanted, knowing that I would lose the weight.
+knowing hoping that I would get in shape.
 Logistically?
 Well, there’s a complicated answer there.

 Generally, yes, the trail is better marked than I would have expected.
-However, there are plenty of opportunities to get lost, and plenty of stretches that offer no marking whatsoever.
+However, there are plenty of opportunities to get lost and plenty of stretches that offer no markings whatsoever.

-Every night I press a button on my locator beacon, and a helicopter comes to airlift me to the closest town where I stay in the nicest hotel available (and have food brought me while I enjoy my daily massage, of course).
-Oh, wait, no I don’t.
-I sleep on the ground in a bag of feathers.
-What the hell were you expecting?
-Next question.
+Every night I press a button on my locator beacon, and a helicopter comes to airlift me to the closest town where I stay in the nicest available hotel.
+I also get food brought to me while I enjoy my daily massage, of course.
+Oh, wait, no. Actually, I sleep on the ground in a bag of feathers.
+What’s the alternative here?

 Why?
 Why is this one of the first things people think of asking PCT hikers?
 What a messed-up country this is for this to be a question you would ask a complete stranger.
-No, I am not carrying a gun (nor do I know of anyone on the trail carrying a gun).
+No, I am not carrying a gun (nor do I know of anyone hiking the trail carrying a gun).
 Tell me why I need a gun.
 To shoot aggressive animals?
 To shoot people?
 To hunt?
 Guns aren’t even permitted in National Parks where the PCT spends a lot of time.

 Are you asking me if I ride on the backs of wild animals while out on the trail?
 If I am actually just driving between Mexico and Canada?
 If I hike without sleep, without breaks, and without stopping until I reach Canada?
 What…?